Make money, do good: women and young invest with purpose

 The Gates Foundation is one of the world’s richest philanthropic institutions and has $40 billion - 2 percent of what UBS think is needed to plug the U.N. shortfall.

-The number of global impact investing funds created before 2004 totalled 31 - by 2016 that had risen to 420, according to ImpactBase, a website that lists impact investments.
+The number of global impact investing funds created before 2004 totaled 31 - by 2016 that had risen to 420, according to ImpactBase, a website that lists impact investments.

 Fund managers are also reporting higher levels of interest about impact investing, according to a 2017 report by the Global Impact Investing Network.

-“Similarly, all the surveys are showing that women have a higher affinity for sustainability in investment and business,” Barrow said.
+“Similarly, all the surveys are showing that women have a higher affinity for sustainability in investment and business,” Gifford said.

 UBS says it has responded to the demand for impact investing by giving investors options to address social issues, such as helping military veterans find employment.